blizzardlizzer/CISC121-Project---Binary-Search-Visulization/README.md

 - then enter your list or choose a random array for the animated version
 - then watch the algorithm solve the problem

+**AI Disclaimer**
+- the binary search algorithm was make by me
+- the visuals with gradio as well as the visuals within the algorithm steps, were created with the help of ai